Warehouse Theatre (Stephens): Open Mic Night

 One Wednesday every month, the Warehouse hosts an open mic night.
 These open mic nights are designed as a way to give Stephens students an outlet to express themselves and entertain others.
 Students can dance, sing, perform, do stand-up, read poetry or do whatever they want.
 Students of all majors are encouraged to come and show off what they can do.

 Play-in-a-Day

 Starting in February 2012 the Warehouse hosted a 24-Play Festival.
 Students wrote, directed, memorized, designed, and performed an hour of 10-minute plays, all in 24 hours.
 In 2019, this was scheduled to be replaced with the first-ever Short Play Festival but was canceled due to COVID-19.

 Past events

 The Warehouse had a few traditions that have not been passed on in recent years, but up until then had been annual.
 Some are as follows.

 Musical revue

 In the past, the Warehouse presented a musical revue every year.
 The revue is entirely musically directed, choreographed and performed by students.
 In 2009, the revue was entitled Bombs Away: A Musical Revue of Flops and in 2008, it was called De-Briefing: A Night of Women Singing Some of Musical Theatre's Most Popular Songs for Men.

 Shows

+Academic Role

+The Warehouse Theatre plays a central role in Stephens College's Conservatory for the Performing Arts, serving as a hands-on training ground for students enrolled in performance-based degree programs.
+Most notably, it is used by students pursuing a Bachelor of Fine Arts (BFA) in Musical Theatre and a BFA in Theatre Arts, who participate in all aspects of production — from acting and directing to lighting, costuming, and stage management.

+This immersive environment is designed to mirror professional standards, allowing students to build practical experience and gain creative autonomy within a controlled academic framework.
+As part of their coursework, students audition for roles, propose original works, and engage in collaborative critique, guided by faculty and guest artists.
+The Warehouse Theatre Company — a fully student-run organization — frequently produces shows in the space, often selecting material and overseeing production schedules independently, fostering leadership and entrepreneurship in young theater-makers.

+The Warehouse is considered an extension of the classroom, providing what Stephens College calls a “learn-by-doing” conservatory model.
+Productions staged here are often tied to semester-long learning goals and serve as capstone projects or juried performances.